susumu-fujii/susumu-fujii.github.io/content/en/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Susumu Fujii is an assistant professor of computational materials science at the Osaka Univerisity.
+Susumu Fujii is a specially appointed associate professor of computational materials science at the Kyushu Univerisity.
 His research interestes are primarily on atomistic modeling and computational design for energy materials including thermoelectrics, solid oxide fuel cells, and batteries, with a special focus on ceramic defects and their dynamics.
 {style="text-align: justify;"}